-Legislation mandates that all Illinois schools with a free and reduced lunch eligibility of 70 percent or greater serve breakfast after the start of the school day starting with the 2017-2018 School Year.
-This Breakfast After the Bell (BATB) requirement is intended to increase access to breakfast so that students start the day well-nourished and ready to learn.
+Public Act 99-0850 mandates that all Illinois schools with a free and reduced lunch eligibility of 70 percent or greater serve breakfast after the start of the school day.
+This Breakfast After the Bell (BATB) requirement started with 2018-2019 School Year.
+The BATB program is intended to increase access to breakfast so that students start their day well-nourished and ready to learn.

-To support the BATB program at the listed eligible schools, the District established the Community Eligibility Provision (CEP) program, which allows all first grade through fifth grade students at the school to also receive free lunch.
+To support the BATB program at the listed eligible schools, our District established Community Eligibility Provision (CEP), which allows all first through fifth grade students at the BATB eligible school to also receive free lunch.